 How to Make Chicken Pot Pie Casserole

-1. Sauté the Veggies – In a dutch oven or heavy pot, sauté onions and carrots with melted butter.
+• Sauté the Veggies – In a Dutch oven or large skillet, sauté onions and carrots with melted butter.
 Next, stir in the mushrooms and garlic and cook until soft.

-2. Prepare the Gravy – Add flour, stirring while it cooks off and forms a roux.
-After a couple of minutes, stir in the chicken stock and heavy cream.
-Give the sauce a generous seasoning with salt and pepper while it comes to a simmer.
+• Make the Creamy Sauce – Add flour, stirring while it cooks off and forms a roux.
+After a couple of minutes, stir in the chicken stock and heavy cream and bring to a simmer.
+Season with salt and peppe.

-3. Add Chicken – Finally, stir in shredded chicken, followed by frozen peas and parsley.
-Take the pot off the heat and keep the chicken filling covered while you prepare the biscuit dough.
+• Add Chicken – Stir in shredded chicken, followed by frozen peas and parsley.
+Take the pot off the heat and keep the filling covered with the lid while you prepare the biscuit dough.

 Photo collage showing the process for making the chicken pot pie filling.

-1. Add Biscuits – Cut out 10 biscuits from your dough, and fill your prepped casserole dish with chicken pot pie filling.
-Arrange the biscuits in a single layer over top.
+1. Add Biscuits – Cut out 10 biscuits from your dough, and fill your buttered casserole dish with chicken pot pie filling.
+Arrange the biscuits in a single layer on top of the filling.

-2. Bake – Bake the casserole for about 25 minutes at 400ºF.
+2. Bake the casserole for about 25 minutes at 400ºF.
 The biscuits should be puffed up and golden when they come out of the oven.

 Photo collage showing how to top the chicken pot pie casserole with biscuits.